Skip to the content

 The Complete Guide to Tape and Reel Packaging Standards

 Tape and reel packaging is the best way to handle, process, store, and transport electronic components.
 It provides protection and makes precision surface-mounting of components easy.
+This packaging is used in a variety of industries.
+It is popular in consumer electronics, medical applications, industrial services, aerospace, and automotive.

 The tape and reel packaging process uses individual pockets on the carrier tape.
 Each pocket houses an electronic component that is then covered with heat or pressure seal cover tape.
 The tape containing sealed pockets of parts is then wrapped around a reel.
+Manufacturers must follow tape and reel packaging standards.
+This ensures that there are no problems during the automated surface mounting of components.
+This guide explains the guidelines that will ensure that you receive a quality product.

 Tape and reel packaging standards Tape and reel packaging